Last Updated on November 15, 2022 by Laura

-In a normal school year, December brings changing schedules and lots of fun activities for our students.
+The month of December in elementary schools brings changing schedules and lots of fun activities for our students.
 School librarians are always working at being flexible and maintaining that happy place in our libraries.
-But December 2020 is bringing unique challenges to schools as we face a holiday season unlike any other we’ve seen.
-It seems like the fun has been taken out of so many situations right now.
 How can we plan fun December school library activities while maintaining a healthy and safe space for our students?

 Hour of Code

 Computer Science in Education Week is the first full week in December.
-Whether you are distance learning, hybrid learning, or learning in person, now is the perfect time to participate in the Hour of Code.
+Now is the perfect time to participate in the Hour of Code.
 Coding helps our students learn to be creators of information rather than just consumers.
 We can also help our learners become aware of computer science careers.
-This is a great year to encourage families to get involved too!
+It’s always a great idea to encourage families to get involved too!
 I’ve got a blog post explaining how I teach my youngest students about coding, and a free resource to help you get started in your library!

 Take a look at some of those fun holiday or character book stack displays -my students were delighted every time they walked into the library to see them.
-They are very easy to create – scan your shelves for the color and size of books that you need.
+They’re very easy to create – scan your shelves for the color and size of books that you need.
 Stack them, add some simple paper cutouts and that’s it.
-Distance Learning?
-You can add one of these decorations to your teaching video background.
-You can also post photographs of your creations with a message in your online classroom or on your library social media page!
+These fun December library decorations set the stage for exciting library classes this month!

 Spice Up Storytime!